Washer toss, frequently called washer pitching, is a fun tossing game mostly played during backyard parties.

-Each hole carries different number of points, as you can see in the scoring section below.
+Each hole carries a different number of points, as you can see in the scoring section below.

 The first player who reaches exactly 21 points is the winner.

 Players alternately throw washers at a washers box.
-Honor to throw first has the team/player who has won the previous round.
-But in the first round tossing honor is determined either by flipping a coin or scoring a washer in the hole.
+Honour to throw first has the team/player who has won the previous round.
+But in the first round tossing honour is determined either by flipping a coin or scoring a washer in the hole.

 So if Team B manages to score 21 points and cover the winning results, any leftover washers are returned to team players respectively.
 Then the standard game is continued.